lucernae/devcontainer-nix/README.md

 - [default](.devcontainer/default/): minimal example on how to use the devcontainer with direnv
 - [development](.devcontainer/development/): my preferred way of using GitHub Codespace to bootstrap this own repo's development
-- [home-manager](.devcontainer/home-manager/): use flake URI to fetch your home-manager config to setup the devcontainer
+- [home-manager](.devcontainer/home-manager/): (TBD) use flake URI to fetch your home-manager config to setup the devcontainer
+- [nixos](.devcontainer/nixos-arion/): use a [codespace template](https://github.com/lucernae/codespaces-nixos-template) to bootstrap a NixOS as a container.
+  You can then use NixOS capabilities, such as systemd services definitions, NixOS modules, etc.

 # Development